montuganesh/supreme-carnival/README.md

 ## Conclusion

 ## Contributors and Acknowldegements
-This porject was made for the spring 2021 UCSB physics 15C/13CH lab class by (in alphabetical order by last name) Collin Brahana, Sam Crossley, Montu Ganesh, and Jack Grossman, under the observation of Dr. Andrew Jayich, and TAs Sean Buechele and Mingyu Fan.
+This project was made for the spring 2021 UCSB physics 15C/13CH lab class by (in alphabetical order by last name) Collin Brahana, Sam Crossley, Montu Ganesh, and Jack Grossman, under the observation of Dr. Andrew Jayich, and TAs Sean Buechele and Mingyu Fan.